mpv-player/mpv/DOCS/man/mpv.rst

 ---------------------------------

 You can also write file-specific configuration files.
-If you wish to have a configuration file for a file called 'movie.avi', create a file named 'movie.avi.conf' with the file-specific options in it and put it in ``~/.mpv/``.
+If you wish to have a configuration file for a file called 'video.avi', create a file named 'video.avi.conf' with the file-specific options in it and put it in ``~/.mpv/``.
 You can also put the configuration file in the same directory as the file to be played, as long as you give the ``--use-filedir-conf`` option (either on the command line or in your global config file).
 If a